sudheerapte/popcornserver/doc/commands.rst

 There are two kinds of blocks, ``ON`` blocks and ``WITH`` blocks, which are explained below.
 Together with macros, these blocks provide a powerful way to describe states.

+Sending Scripts to Popcorn
+^^^^^^^^^^^^^^^^^^^^^^^^^^^

+Popcorn expects certain scripts to be provided with the web assets:

+init script (mandatory)
+  A script with id ``init`` is used to create any additional UX model states that the back-end app has not supplied.
+This is usually to capture any UI state, for example, pages or tabs that are open or closed.
+This kind of state is unique per user agent (browser), and the back-end app knows nothing about it.

+render script (mandatory)
+  A script with id ``render`` is executed on every UX model update.
+  In this script, you can cause changes in the additional UI states, modify the HTML DOM, post any input modes, and cause commands to be sent to the back-end app.

+provide script (optional)
+  Normally, when a user agent (browser) connects to Popcorn with the URL of a UX model, it expects the back-end app to provide the initial UX model.
+But during development, before there is a back-end app, the UX designer can supply their own UX model.
+A script with id ``provide`` can be used for this purpose.
+If Popcorn finds no back-end app providing a UX model for the user agent, and if it finds a script of id ``provide``, it will pretend that a back-end app sent this UX model.

 Macros